 Vitamins are a set of organic compounds that are required by the body in small amounts.
-Vitamins facilitate bodily functions by serving as cofactor or necessary component of a particular pathway/system (McArdle et al., 2016).
-With an exception of vitamin D, vitamin requirements are matched to daily losses via urinary secretion.
+Vitamins facilitate bodily functions by serving as a cofactor or necessary component of a particular pathway/system (McArdle et al., 2016).
+Except for vitamin D, vitamin requirements are matched to daily losses via urinary secretion.
 Vitamin D is the only vitamin that can be synthesised by the body itself, through ultraviolet B (UVB) exposure on the skin.
 The vitamins can be categorised as fat- or water-soluble.
 Fat-soluble vitamins dissolve in fat, these vitamins rarely cause a deficiency as the body can store them in adipose tissue.
-Vitamin A, D, E and K are fat-soluble vitamins.
-Water-soluble vitamins are distributed in the bodily fluids.
+Vitamins A, D, E and K are fat-soluble vitamins.
+Water-soluble vitamins are distributed in bodily fluids.
 Excess amounts are excreted via the urine, therefore dietary requirements are higher for water-soluble vitamins (Jeukendrup & Gleeson, 2018; McArdle et al. 2010).
 The B vitamin family and vitamin C are all water-soluble vitamins.
 All vitamins are elaborated on below.

 Vitamin A or beta-carotene is widely known to contribute to the health of our eyes.
 Rich sources of vitamin A are organic meats, carrots, sweet potatoes, pumpkin, and dairy products (McArdle et al., 2016).
 Vitamin A is a fat-soluble vitamin.
 Low intake of fat, due to dietary restrictions, can decrease overall vitamin A status.
 Vitamin A serves as an antioxidant by mopping up free reactive oxygen species which damage the cells and tissues.
 Vitamin A can lower the levels of free radicals and can thus protect the body from harm.
 Lastly, vitamin A regulates gene expression and thereby controls cell differentiation (Bender & Cunningham, 2021).
 The reference intake, according to the European Food & Safety Association, is 650 μg/day (Retinol equivalents) (European Food Safety Authority, 2017).